 |Earned a GED or Obtained High School Diploma (ages 16-21)|

-*The Earned High School Course Credits indicator does not include students in Adult Corrections.
+*The Earned High School Course Credits indicator does not include students in Adult Corrections facilities.

-Percentages are of the number of age-eligible students for each outcome.
+Percentages reflect the number of age-eligible students for each outcome.

-The U.S. Department of Education requires that student performance on reading and mathematics pre- and posttests be reported for long-term students who were enrolled in a program for 90 consecutive calendar days or longer.
-All State education agencies provide data on the number of long-term students who test below grade level upon entry to their programs as well as on the progress (i.e., grade-level change) students demonstrate on pre- and posttests in reading and mathematics.
+ED requires that States report the pre- and posttest performances in reading and mathematics of long-term students who were enrolled in a program for 90 consecutive calendar days or longer.
+All State education agencies provide data on the number of long-term students who test below grade level upon entry to their programs and on the progress (i.e., grade-level change) that students demonstrate on pre- and posttests in reading and mathematics.

-Adult corrections: An adult correctional institution is a facility in which persons, including youth under 21 years of age, are confined as a result of conviction for a criminal offense.
+Adult corrections: An adult corrections institution is a facility in which persons, including youth under 21 years of age, are confined as a result of conviction for a criminal offense.

 Age-eligible: This term refers to the age range of students who could reasonably be expected to achieve a given outcome.
-For example, the age-eligible range for earning a GED or obtaining a high school diploma is 16 to 21 years old.
-The U.S. Department of Education uses ranges for each outcome intended to capture the majority of students served across the country, although eligibility ranges may vary from State to State.
+For example, the age-eligible range for earning a high school diploma or GED is 16- to 21-years old.
+ED uses ranges for each outcome intended to capture the majority of students served across the country, but eligibility ranges may vary from State to State.

-Juvenile detention: Detention facilities are shorter term institutions that provide care to children who require secure custody pending court adjudication, court disposition, or execution of a court order, or that provide care to children after commitment.
+Juvenile detention: A juvenile detention facility is a shorter term institution that provides care to children who require secure custody pending court adjudication, court disposition, or execution of a court order, or that provides care to children after commitment.

-Long-term: Students who were enrolled in a program for 90 consecutive calendar days or longer.
+Long-term: Students who are enrolled in a program for 90 consecutive calendar days or longer.

-Neglect: Neglected programs are institutions for children and youth who are neglected and are public or private residential facilities, other than a foster home, that are operated primarily for the care of children who have been committed to the institution or voluntarily placed under applicable State law due to abandonment, neglect, or death of their parents or guardians.
+Neglect: Neglected programs offer care to children and youth who are neglected.
+These programs are conducted in public or private residential facilities, other than a foster home, that are operated primarily for the care of children who have been committed to the institution or voluntarily placed there under applicable State law due to abandonment, neglect, or death of their parents or guardians.

 U.S. Department of Education, Budget Office

-Consolidated State Performance Reports (CSPR) for State Formula Grant Programs Under the Elementary and Secondary Education Act As Amended by the No Child Left Behind Act of 2001: 2008–09, 2009–10 and 2010–11 School Years.
-Data submitted by States to the U.S. Department of Education Office of Student Achievement and School Accountability.*
+CSPR for State Formula Grant Programs Under the Elementary and Secondary Education Act, as Amended by the No Child Left Behind Act of 2001: SYs 2009–10, 2010–11, and 2011–12.
+Data submitted by States to ED’s Office of Student Achievement and School Accountability.*